-Authorities issue AMBER Alert for 5-week-old girl abducted in Mobile
+Authorities cancel AMBER Alert for 7-week-old girl abducted in Mobile

-MOBILE, Ala. — The Alabama Law Enforcement Agency has issued an AMBER Alert for 5-week-old Christina Sara Hagler.
+MOBILE, Ala. — The Alabama Law Enforcement Agency canceled an AMBER Alert for 7-week-old Christina Sara Hagler.
+She was found Sunday morning, safely.

 Authorities say Christina was abducted around 3 p.m.
 Saturday at 3168 Airport Boulevard in Mobile.
 Authorities said she is believed to be in extreme danger.